China in the Vietnam War: After the Geneva Conference

 To rebuild the north, the CPV immediately got assistance from China after the Geneva Conference.
-To help the DRV “relieve famine, rebuild the transportation systems, revive agriculture, reconstruct the urban economy, and improve the armed forces,” Beijing agreed to provide rice, sent a team of economic advisers and experts to North Vietnam.
+To help the DRV "relieve famine, rebuild the transportation systems, revive agriculture, reconstruct the urban economy, and improve the armed forces," Beijing agreed to provide rice, sent a team of economic advisers and experts to North Vietnam.
 In December 1954, China sent more than 2000 railroad workers to the DRV to repair railway lines, roads, and bridges.
-During Ho Chi Minh’s official visit to China in 1955, Beijing agreed to provide a grant of $200 million to be used to build various projects.
+During Ho Chi Minh's official visit to China in 1955, Beijing agreed to provide a grant of $200 million to be used to build various projects.
 After that, they also established a manpower exchange program.
 Between 1955 and 1957, in addition to assistance from China, the Soviet Union also played an important role in helping DRV reconstruct and develop its economy.

 When the 15th Plenum of the VWP Central Committee in 1959 authorized the use of armed struggle in the south, Hanoi kept asking Beijing for military aid.
 Under these circumstances and in response to Hanoi's requests, China offered substantial military aid to Vietnam before 1963.
-According to Chinese sources, “during the 1956–63 period, China military aid to Vietnam totaled 320 million yuan.
+According to Chinese sources, "during the 1956–63 period, China military aid to Vietnam totaled 320 million yuan.
 China's arms shipments to Vietnam included 270,000 guns, over 10,000 pieces of artillery, 200 million bullets of different types, 2.02 million artillery shells, 15,000 wire transmitters, 5,000 radio transmitters, over 1,000 trucks, 15 planes, 28 naval vessels, and 1.18 million sets of military uniforms."
-It was China’s aid to North Vietnam from 1955 to 1963 that effectively gave the North the resources needed to begin the insurgency in the South.
+It was China's aid to North Vietnam from 1955 to 1963 that effectively gave the North the resources needed to begin the insurgency in the South.

+In the early 1960s, Chinese state-owned enterprise Anshan Iron and Steel Works (Angang) supported the construction of Vietnam's first modern steel enterprise, Thai Nguyen Iron and Steel Company.
+It sent experts to the steelworks and trained hundreds of Vietnamese workers.
+When American attacks later damaged the facilities, Angang worked on the restoration, including through manufacturing essential equipment.